 Lee: What do you like to do when you aren’t writing?

-Lee: What advice would you give to someone interested in starting a career as a writer?
+Lee: What advice would you give to a writer working on their first novel?

 Ela: I don’t think there is a right or wrong way of doing this, but what you must do is enjoy the process.
 I believe that if you write something you enjoy yourself it will translate.
 Don’t pick a genre or story because it seems to be what you think the market wants.
 Forget the market, leave everything aside and just focus on what you want to write about!

 Get Awakening: Dragon Born Book Three on Amazon and Kindle!

 The Royal tournament, the Karnac, is fully underway.
 But there is deception and betrayal at every turn.
 Unseen dark forces are at play, both within the school grounds and out with.
 Even the Gods are unable to help when a new threat looms over them all.